 For C.W.
-Stoneking the road continues to call and, following successful solo dates across the USA and through New Zealand earlier this year, C.W is returning to local stages for a limited series of solo performances.
+STONEKING the road continues to call and, following successful solo dates across the USA and through New Zealand earlier this year, C.W is returning to local stages for a limited series of solo performances.
 We're thrilled he'll be taking to the stage in The Brewery at The Imperial Hotel Eumundi on Saturday 11 May.
+He'll be supported by the fabulous RUBY GILBERT.

 Rumour has it C.W.
-Stoneking has been busy crafting songs for his next full length album.
+Stoneking has been busy crafting songs for his next full length album, his first since Gon’ Boogaloo.

-Fans can expect songs old and new, favourites performed as never heard before and perhaps a few surprises too.
+Fans joining him for the Eumundi gig can expect songs old and new, favourites performed as never heard before and perhaps a few surprises too.

 TICKETS: $40 (+ booking fee) throughor at the Imperial Hotel (Ph: 5442 8811). $45 at the door (unless sold out)